Every Life Hack I Learned During Quarantine

 Always bet on Netflix

 Picking what you want to watch on Netflix takes longer than the actual show or movie.
 Sometimes, it feels like you’ve watched every show or movie on Netflix.
 Netflix Roulette takes the burden of choosing your next viewing experience off your shoulders.
 Just choose TV show or movie, genre, and IMDB and Reel Good scores, and it’ll automatically identify something that meets your criteria.
-Here are 20 other things you should do for yourself during quarantine.

 Mix it up with some mixies